Functional & Integrative Laboratory Testing

 We may explore this area when sleep feels:

-light or fragmented
+light or easily disrupted

 difficult to initiate

-disrupted by early waking
+interrupted by early waking

-non-restorative despite enough hours in bed
+non-restorative despite adequate hours in bed

-Hormones & Metabolic Health
+Hormones & Thyroid Function

-perimenopausal or menopausal symptoms
+perimenopausal or menopausal transition

-mood changes tied to hormonal shifts
+mood changes linked to hormonal shifts

 low libido

-fluctuating energy
+fluctuating or unstable energy

 persistent fatigue